-Students residing on-campus at Tealridge are assigned mailboxes by their apartment #.
-Your apartment # must be included in your address on mail sent to you, for your delivery carrier to know which mailbox to deliver your mail.
-Your mailbox # notification is provided upon completing your housing registration.
+Students residing on-campus at the OC apartments (Phases 3 thru 6) and Tealridge are assigned mailboxes by their apartment #.
+Your apartment # must be included in your address on the same line as your street address on the mail sent to you, for your USPS post office delivery carrier to know which mailbox to deliver mail.
+Your mailbox address notification is provided upon completing your housing registration.
+Included in your mailbox will be a green card for each student to enter their name for the delivery carrier to know which student will receive mail in each particular apartment mailbox.

-Students residing on-campus and provided with OC '2501 E. Memorial Rd.' street address are assigned mailboxes by the computer upon completing housing registration.
+Students residing in dorms on-campus provided with OC '2801 E. Memorial Rd.' street address are assigned mailboxes by the computer upon completing housing registration.
 Student mailbox # notification is provided the week prior to 'move-in' week; your class enrollment printout will include your mailbox # and combination.
 Student mailbox # (SB #) information and combination are also provided online under your my.oc.edu website.
-Your mailbox # must be included in your address on mail sent to you, for the Mailroom to know where to deliver your mail.
+Your mailbox # must be included in the same address line with your name on mail sent to you, for the Mailroom to know where to deliver your mail.

-If a student moves to a different dorm or apartment, their mailbox # changes to the mailbox # assigned to that new dorm room or apartment #.
-When a student moves at any time to another dorm room or apartment #, moves off-campus for the summer, or studies abroad, the student must fill out a 'mail forwarding' form online at OC.edu, for the Mailroom to know where to forward the student's mail.
+If a student moves to a new or a different apartment, their mailbox # changes to the apartment mailbox # assigned to that new apartment #.
+When a student moves at any time to another apartment, moves off-campus for the summer, or studies abroad, the student must fill out two (2) change of address forms: (1) A 'mail forwarding' form online at OC.edu, for the Mailroom to know where to forward the student's mail, and (2) A 'change-of-address' form with the post office when moving from the apartment.
 Mail forwarding is only available for one (1) year.

 Certified or registered mail is recommended for plane tickets, legal documents, and other items of importance the post office can trace, if necessary.
 Students must sign for and show a student ID to receive these items.